aspose-page/Aspose.Page-Reference-Tutorials/page/english/java/xmp-metadata-manipulation/add-namespace/_index.md

 ## Conclusion

-By following this **aspose.page xmp tutorial**, you now have a repeatable method for adding custom namespaces and properties to EPS files using Aspose.Page for Java.
+By following this **how to add xmp** tutorial, you now have a repeatable method for adding custom namespaces and properties to EPS files using Aspose.Page for Java.
 This capability opens the door to richer metadata strategies—whether you’re embedding workflow identifiers, proprietary tags, or integration data for downstream systems.

 ## FAQs